-And yet, I’ve miraculously been able to keep my herb boxes alive.
+And yet, I’ve miraculously been able to keep my herb garden alive.

 No one is more surprised than I am, because I’ve killed more than a few of these over the years.

 Succulents?
 No problem.
 Herbs?
 Those are hit or miss.
-(My tomato plant is a goner, though.)
+(My tomato plant might be a goner, though.)

 TUSCAN WHITE BEAN DIP RECIPE

 One of my family friends — who knows Italian food through and through — introduced me to Tuscan White Bean Dip.

 Even though I’ve adapted my own version of her recipe, I always secretly hope it will make an appearance at every party she throws.
 It’s that good, you guys.

 Tuscan White Bean Dip is simply soft white beans coupled with juicy red tomatoes.

 Everything is doused in a generous helping of olive oil that’s infused with crushed garlic, spices and fresh herbs.